romebell/SEI802/react-updated-2019/intro-to-react/setup.md

 ## Stop / Catch Up / Investigate

 Take some time and look at what's been generated.
-Specifically pay attention to `src/App.js` and `src/index.js`
+Specifically pay attention to `src/App.js`.

 Make small changes to the code in `src/App.js`

 You'll notice the web page for our app automatically refreshes every time we save a file in the directory.
 This is an awesome feature of `create-react-app`

 Your basic React app is up and running.
 Now you're ready to add complexity.